 LabKey Biologics offers a number of different ways to work with assay data in the system.
 Administrators can control which options are available and to which users.

-Assay Data Dashboard
+Assay Dashboard

-Assays on the main menu to go to the assay dashboard.
-You'll see a grid listing the
+Click Assays on the main menu to go to the assay dashboard.
+You'll see a grid listing the Assay Designs in the system with name, description, type, and run count.
+A button to download a template is provided for each assay.

-Assay Design Details
+Assay Data Details

 Click the name of an Assay Design to see it's summary page, with several tabs, showing various scopes of the data:

-- Results - Displays the result data of the assay, showing the data output of the instrument.
+• Results: Displays the result data of the assay, showing the data output of the instrument.

 Edit Assay Runs and/or Results